 - no wet diapers within 10-12 hours

-- eyes and fontanels (the soft spots on his/her head) appear sunken in
+- eyes and fontanels (the soft spots on their head) appear sunken in

 - less elasticity in the skin